Usability is a Key Piece of Your Website Success

 You need to focus on what’s important to the visitor and guide them to what they may be looking for.

-Understanding your analytics will help you to determine some of the user behavior like pages visited, bounce or exit places, conversions.
+Understanding your analytics will help you determine user behavior like pages visited, bounce or exit places, and conversions.
 You want to review all the pieces of the user information flow.

 You also should concentrate on simplicity.
 Focus on what’s important and keep it simple.
 Anything that will distract the visitor will keep them from what you want them to do or, worse, frustrate them because they don’t know what to do or where to go next.

 Being consistent helps too.
 Don’t get too cute.
 Visitors don’t want to guess what you are trying to say or where to find things.
 That’s why website themes include headers, content areas, and footers in the same areas.
-When we don’t make our visitors think, we can easily turn them into prospects and clients.
+We can easily turn our visitors into prospects and clients when we don’t make our visitors think.

 Successful Websites